determined-ai/determined/docs/training/setup-guide/custom-env.rst

 All trial runner containers are launched with additional Determined-specific harness code, which orchestrates model training and evaluation in the container.
-Trial runner containers are also loaded with the experiment model definition and hyperparameter values for the current trial.
+Trial runner containers are also loaded with the experiment's model definition and hyperparameter values for the current trial.

 GPU-specific versions of each library are automatically selected when running on agents with GPUs.